ajberchek/open-nsynth-super/app/ubuntuInstructions.md

 - sudo open-nsynth-super/app/open-nsynth/bin/open-nsynth
 - vmpk
 	- Under edit->connections, enable MIDI thru on MIDI output and set the Output MIDI connection to Virtual Raw MIDI 1-0:0
+- Instead of vmpk, use `aplaymidi` to play a midi file